 Bring out the marching band, episode one of the brand new British philosophy podcast, The Philosofa, is now available online at www.philosofa.org.
 If you like the Partially Examined Life then you will love this podcast.
-The Philosofa discusses the practical, real-world significance of abstract philosophical problems, balancing a fine-line between wit and wisdom Continue Reading …
+The Philosofa discusses the practical, real-world significance of abstract philosophical problems, balancing a fine-line between wit and wisdom along the way.
+Its purpose Continue Reading …

 Human children are quite different from the progeny of closely related animals like chimps.
 They are much more inclined to cooperate and seem driven to understand what goes on in others’ minds way.
 What makes humans unique in this way?
 To address this problem, evolutionary psychologists have borrowed an idea from philosphers: collective intentionality.